 Carapichea includes at least 23 Notropical species found in wet, seasonal, dry, and gallery forest from Nicaragua to Bolivia and eastern Brazil.
-The center of species diversity is in the Amazon basin, in particular in its northeastern portion.
+The center of species diversity is in the Amazon basin, in particular in its northeastern portion in the Guayana region.

 Carapichea was originally named for one species from French Guiana, C. guianensis Aubl., which was observed to be very similar to Psychotria.
 Recent molecular systematic studies of the tribe Psychotrieae have changed our understanding of the relationships within this group, and based on this Andersson (2002) recognized Carapichea and expanded its circumscription.
 Delprete (2003), Taylor in 2006 in the Flora of Ecuador, and Jardim & Zappi (2008)subsequently included additional species, and Taylor & Gereau (2013) presented a significantly expanded circumscription of Carapichea and a detailed morphological overview.
 They built on Andersson's work to characterize the genus by its characteristic marcescent stipules, inflorescences that are capitate or branched to 1-2 orders with the flowers sessile to shortly pedicellate, lack of ethanol-soluble pigments in the seed testa, and aperturate pollen of a generalized Psychotrieae form (i.e., not specialized as in Palicourea).
 Most of the species included now in Carapichea are poorly known and the this hypothesis of it circumscription needs further testing.